A Deep Learning Approach to Anomaly Sequence Detection for High-Resolution Monitoring of Power Systems: Numerical Case Studies

-We considered natural anomalies involving multiple non-interacting noises.
-We used a Gaussian Mixture noise on these multiple measurements.
-We used bad data sequence on 4 of the measurements out of 10 measurements on EPFL system data, and on 6 measurements out of 266 measurements on North Texas synthetic system data.

-In Fig. ~\ref{fig:ROC12} we presented the ROC curve for case 1.
-It was seen that the ICA-GAN achieved a higher TPR than the compared methods for each level of FPR.
-We also presented the TPR for $\alpha = 0.05$ significance level in the in the legend of Fig. ~\ref{fig:ROC12}.
-ICA-GAN achieved the highest true positive rate on both systems.
+The ROC curves of ICA-GAN and benchmark techniques are in Fig.~\ref{fig:ROC12}.
+We observed that ICA-GAN achieved the best TPR across all FPRs and Table ~\ref{table:Algorithms} (second column) shows TPR at FPR=0.05.
+ICA-GAN had a significantly higher true positive rate than the tested benchmarks.

-The $J(x)$-test did not perform well on the EPFL system simulation compared to Texas system simulation possibly because bad sequences are used on a larger ratio of measurements.
-OC-SVM had close to ICA-GAN's performance on EPFL system, however it was less successful on the Texas system simulation.
-F-AnoGAN had a worse performance than ICA-GAN and OC-SVM in both cases.
+The conventional NRT did not work well on the EPFL system simulation compared to the Texas system simulation possibly because a larger ratio of measurements had a bad sequence.
+OC-SVM performed similarly to ICA-GAN's on the EPFL data set but was less successful on the Texas system simulation.
+F-AnoGAN had worse performance than ICA-GAN and OC-SVM in both cases.
 ICA-GAN had the best performance on both systems and had higher than $90\%$ TPR even for small FPRs.